The eternal truth is that time goes only in one direction and we are all too familiar with the process of ageing.

 Antioxidants are molecules that can give away unpaired electrons to free radicals thus stabilizing the free radicals and preventing skin cells damage and degeneration.

-The use of antioxidants in any anti-aging skin care regimen is essential in order to combat and prevent further damage to the skin.
+The use of antioxidants in any anti-ageing skin care regimen is essential in order to combat and prevent further damage to the skin.
 For many years, vitamins have been used to combat free radical damage.
-Enzymes are also efficient free radical scavengers; however, they depend on the presence of a healthy cellular environment and certain trace minerals to synthesize them.
+Enzymes are also efficient free radical scavengers; however, they depend on the presence of a healthy cellular environment and certain trace minerals to synthesise them.

 Facial muscles are attached directly to the skin.
 With every facial expression muscles on the face contract that also causes folding of the skin.
 In young individuals when muscles are relaxed facial expressions from the skin disappear as the skin returns to its original form due to its well functioning elastic fibers.
 However, when muscles contract under tissue with degenerated collagen and elastic fibers, fine expression lines appear as the skin is not able to return to its original form.
 With time these fine expression lines become deeper, more pronounced and permanent.
 Every individual has unique facial expressions and usually expressive habits are unconscious and remain throughout life.
 Facial expressions affect the formation of wrinkles.
 For example crow’s feet form when squinting or forehead horizontal lines are formed due to the repeated raising of eyebrows.